ischubert/ryenv/README.md

 # ryenv

-This package contains example environments for reinforcement learning with python.
-The environments are simulations in PhysX based on rai and the corresponding python bindings rai-python.
+This package contains a collection of environments for reinforcement learning with python.
+The environments are simulations in PhysX based on [rai](https://github.com/MarcToussaint/rai) and the corresponding python bindings [rai-python](https://github.com/MarcToussaint/rai-python).

 ## Setup